Total Tarot Magazine

 Concern 4: There will be a drop in quality for the magazine’s decks

 The Lo Scarabeo decks are produced under licence for Total Tarot magazine, so they are not exactly the same.
 However, I compared their Radiant Wise Spirit deck to my Lo Scarabeo Tarot of The Master and the two decks are the same size.
 The Total Tarot Magazine’s Thelema Tarot has a green border, unlike the original, which is borderless (I think) … so there ARE differences.
 I am not an expert in card quality, but there isn’t any discernible difference in the card stock as far as I can tell.
 However the boxes are different.
 The Total Tarot boxes are branded with the Total Tarot on the side and, of course, there is no LWB in the Total Tarot box because you get the magazine!

 If you opt to become a Premium Subscriber, you get your paws on the David Bowie Tarot (comes with issues 9 and 10 I think) and lots of the associated paraphernalia – the journal, mat and pouch.
 I think this deck comes in the full Lo Scarabeo box.

 The cards are nice to shuffle!
 And so far no chips off the coloured border edge for the Thelema Tarot.

 Concern 5: The gifts will be a bit crap.

-The accessory gifts are all from Lo Scarabeo too – so they are not crap!
+Absolutely not!
+The accessory gifts are all from Lo Scarabeo too!
 They are what you would expect from a big international publisher.
 The journal that I received has a Rune-style cover and is 160 pages of hard-backed loveliness.

 The Total Tarot people have also created an Instagram account and Facebook group, so I think that they are keen to get some kind of Tarot community flourishing around the magazine.
 It’s nice to be able to share a journey – and nice that they are making the effort for their subscribers.